-NOTE: All zones, with the exception of 24 Hour and Fire, will provide an exit delay.
+All zones, with the exception of 24 Hour and Fire, will provide an exit delay.

-NOTE: Do not change the attributes for Fire Zones from the default settings.
+Attributes for Fire Zones should never be changed from the default settings.

 Additional zone attributes can be programmed to customize the operation of a zone for a specific application.
 The following attributes are programmable for each zone: